thisismygitrepo/crocodile/README.md

 # A Taste of Power
 Suppose you want to know how many lines of code in your repository.
-The procedure is to glob all `.py` files recursively, read string code, split each one of them by lines, count the the lines, add up everything from all strings of code.
+The procedure is to glob all `.py` files recursively, read string code, split each one of them by lines, count the lines, add up everything from all strings of code.

 To achieve this, all you need is a imminently readable one-liner.